aubreypc/cs203-S2019-conduct/conduct.md

  the individual will be docked 10% of their grade for the current project.
 All Level III infractions will be reset after the completion of the current project.

+Level I infractions that count toward a Level II infraction also count toward a Level III infraction.
 If an individual commits multiple violations of the Conduct Guide, a team or project leader may suggest a proportional amount of Level I infractions for the violations to the instructor, provided there is proper citation to the Conduct Guide for the violations.
 While a team or project leader may suggest any number of infractions, an individual *should* not incur more than **three** infractions for a single instance of violations.
 The number of Level I infractions imposed upon the individual shall ultimately be determined by the instructor.

 An individual who has received any number of infractions may appeal said infraction(s) directly to the instructor of the course.
 Any decision received